epklein/epklein.github.io/personal-dev/mentoring.md

 toc_sticky: true
 ---

-Mentoring is a powerful process to foster professional development and personal growth.
+Mentoring is a powerful process that fosters professional development and personal growth.

 It can be described as **a knowledge-sharing relationship where an experienced individual, the mentor, provides guidance, support, and wisdom to a less experienced individual, the mentee**.